NAinfini/BDOAlchemyStoneTapper/README.md

 This is so the software gains the ability to simulate mouse clicks and keyboard inputs

-2.Select Stone type and select the stones to polish/grow
+2.Select Stone type and select the stones to polish/grow, and enter long,short delay, normally 20,120. long delay is the delay before hitting grow button, as it normally takes a second for that button to get ready, short delay is every other delay related to clicking
 ![2](MarkDownImages/Tutorial2.png)
 3.Select Working are with the Green border
 ![3](MarkDownImages/Tutorial3.png)